If you’re interested in becoming a judge, read on to learn more about how to do so!

 Another necessary component of the law school application process is the LSAT.
 While many schools are now accepting the GRE instead, the majority still prefer the LSAT.

-Depending on the law school you’d like to apply to, you’ll likely need to score high in order to be considered competitive.
-In order to do so, ensure you give yourself enough time to study and retake the test if necessary.
+Depending on the law school you’d like to apply to, you’ll need to score high to be considered competitive.
+To do so, ensure you give yourself enough time to study and retake the test if necessary.

 Most pre-law students take the LSAT during the summer after their sophomore or junior year when they have more time to dedicate to studying.
 Creating a comprehensive study plan can help you achieve your target score and get into your dream law school!